ornladios/ADIOS2/docs/user_guide/source/components/io.rst

 .. caution::

    Since ``InquireVariable`` and ``InquireAttribute`` are template functions, both the name and type must match the data you are looking for.
+If you do not know the type of the variable you are inquiring about, it can be accessed with the ``InquireVariableType`` function.

 Opening an Engine